James Hornsby School

 The James Hornsby School is a co-educational secondary school located in Laindon, in the Borough of Basildon, Essex, England.
 It was formed from the merger in 1998 of the Laindon School and Nicholas Comprehensive, and occupies the site of the latter.

 The name 'James Hornsby' comes from the name of the last headmaster who taught at the nearby St Nicholas's Church in the 19th century.

 The school specialised and became James Hornsby High School Sports College by 2009 and became an academy in October 2012, changing the name to James Hornsby School.
 The school is also working with The King John School in South Benfleet.

 History

-In 1928 the Laindon High Road County Senior School opened and in 1963 the Nicholas School opened.
-It became St. Nicholas Comprehensive in September 1968 and the school in Laindon became The Laindon School in the 1980s.
-"St." was dropped from Nicholas' name in the 1970s due to religious reasons.
+In 1928 the Laindon High Road County Senior School opened.
+In the late 1980s it was renamed The Laindon School In 1963 the Nicholas School opened, later to become Nicholas Comprehensive in September 1968.

 In 1990 Nicholas became the first secondary in Basildon to be honoured with the Schools Curriculum Award and in 1993 the first to be inspected by Ofsted.
 Due to a stagnating student population in both schools the Essex County Council decided to amalgamate both schools and they closed in July 1998.
 After closure Laindon's campus hosted the new James Hornsby High School while the Nicholas campus was renovated.
 The James Hornsby school reopened on the Nicholas campus in September 2000 and the Laindon campus closed for the last time.